neocruiser/neocruiser.github.io/_posts/2018/2018-08-05-welcome-to-deep-breath.md

 date: 2018-08-05 19:51:02 +0700
 categories: [bioinformatics, pipelines]
 tags: [genetics, pipelines]
-permalink: /welcome/
+permalink: /summary/
 ---

 For more than a decade, I've worked in academia to simplify carefully designed experiments.
 I covered diverse species from bacteria, invertebrates to human genetics.
 This blog will contain only `original` content and a closer look at my peer-reviewed analytics.

-Here, I will rely mostly on data visualizations, for interpretability purposes.
+Posts will be centered about data visualization practices, for interpretability purposes.
-Alongside code gists featured in my [Github repos][github-repos].
+Alongside code gists featured from my [Github repos][github-repos].

 For example, below is the representation of a common gene profiling pipeline.
 It begins with the full size of the genome, sequenced or printed on glass microarrays.